Aryan

 precursors to deities and religious practices of Indian religions

-of evidence, which is open to varying interpretations, and the
+evidence, which is open to varying interpretations, and the fact

-fact that the Indus script remains undeciphered, the conclusions
+that the Indus script remains undeciphered, the conclusions are

-are partly speculative and largely based on a retrospective view
+partly speculative and largely based on a retrospective view from

-debated, and sometimes disputed over the following decades.
+have been much debated, and sometimes disputed over the following

 One Indus Valley seal shows a seated figure with a horned headdress,